stacks-network/docs/src/pages/authentication/building-todo-app.md

   sm: /images/pages/todo-app-sm.svg
 ---

-# Learn from Todos app with Stacks
+# Learn from a todos app built with Stacks

 ![What you'll be studying in this tutorial](/images/todos/home.png)